lmr97/letterboxd_get_list/README.md

 ![Module/CLI Tests (MacOS)](https://github.com/lmr97/letterboxd_get_list/actions/workflows/mac-ci.yaml/badge.svg)
 ![Module/CLI Tests (Linux)](https://github.com/lmr97/letterboxd_get_list/actions/workflows/windows-ci.yaml/badge.svg)

-# Convert any Letterboxd List to CSVs!
+# Convert any Letterboxd List to a CSV!

 This repo has a CLI program that can convert any Letterboxd list into a CSV file, and get any desired information for each film in the list (title and year are added by default).
 It also has a `LetterboxdFilm` class definition (upon which `lblist` depends), which allows for quick access to film information off Letterboxd given the URL to the film.